 The nerves in our body are surrounded by sodium and potassium ions.
 The electrochemical action of ions interacting through the membrane of nerves cause neurons to release chemicals that affect other neurons and cause the body to respond.
 The movement of neuron action is electrical caused by chemical interaction.
 An electrical charge is involved but the signals between neurons are passed chemically, not as electrical current.
 As such the signals travel at less than 100 m/s (meters per second).
 Electric current in a wire travels at about the speed of light—186,282 miles per second (299,792,458 m/s).

-Some research suggests that strong EMP may have substantial effect on the cognitive processes of the left hemisphere of the brain.
-This research suggests that EMP can temporarily short-circuit the logical circuitry.
+Some research suggests that strong EMP may have a substantial effect on the cognitive processes of the left hemisphere of the brain.
+This research suggests that it can temporarily short-circuit the logical circuitry.
 The conclusion was that magnetism can affect human metabolism at very high EMP levels.
-Fortunately we are not exposed to such high EMP.
+Fortunately, we are not exposed to such high EMP.

 One researcher stressed that since humans are not very conductive, the resistance inside our body limits how currents can change.
 Thus, mutual inductance is not an issue.
 The chemical ion gradient creates a charge difference between the inside and outside of nerve cells with a specific voltage across a typical neuron measured at -70mV.

 Our bodies can withstand a 100 kV/m EMP spike from a nuclear bomb so it takes a much larger spike to cause a noticeable effect on the body.
 One engineer described experiments with EMP of 25kV with no effect on the staff involved.
 Several neuroscientists stated that humans can easily withstand EMP up to 100kV/m without detrimental effect.
 A small nuclear weapon generates 100kV/m so even the EMP from such a terrorist nuclear detonation shouldn’t hurt you.
-However, your electronics can indeed be damaged.
+However, your electronics can indeed be damaged–which calls for the use of EMP protection.

-Some people claim that EMP can short out a pacemaker, but I found no report of actual pacemaker failure directly attributable to EMP.
+Some people claim that EMP can short out a pacemaker, but I found no report of actual pacemaker failure directly attributable to it.

 People near earthquakes can sometimes feel anxious, uneasy, disoriented, and physically sick, but scientists think these feelings are caused by low frequency sound (infrasound) or electromagnetic fields produced during the movement of the earth—not from a pulse of EMP.